 What I truly enjoy about Mary Berry’s recipes is that they are simple to follow, does not assume that you are a proficient cook, which is very good if you are starting your culinary adventures in the kitchen or simply want treat yourself or your guests.
 Her recipes I have found are reliable and truly inspiring!

 One recipe that really caught my attention was the Roasted Butternut Squash Soup.
-Now until this point, I had only tried this squash cooked as an accompaniment to a main meal and roasted to make a Panini sandwich.
+Now until this point, I had only tried this squash cooked as an accompaniment to a main meal.
 Mary Berry advocates roasting butternut squash to bring out its flavour and I truly agree here that the earthy sweetness is intensified by the oven cooking making it more flavoursome.

 The most difficult part of making this soup is peeling the butternut squash as it has a very hard skin and then cutting it into small pieces.
 If this is a problem, as Mary Berry suggests, ready prepared squash can be bought or a young butternut squash should be used.